Home invaders also won’t be a match for you thanks to your solid self-defense skills.

 Also, if someone in your household has braces, dentures, or other dental devices, don’t forget their needs, too.

-You may want to consult your dentist about this, or your dental survival kit as a whole, really.
+You may want to consult your dentist about this, or your emergency dental kit as a whole, really.
 After all, they’re the teeth experts.
 Their insight can help you build a kit that’s fully tailored for your family.

-Think about the time you landed in the dentist’s clinic for a major toothache.
+Think about that time you landed in the dentist’s clinic for a major toothache.
 Now think about having one during SHTF, when dentists will be hard to find.
 How well do you think you’ll fare?

 Prep one as early as today to maintain your brushing and flossing routine and to prevent potential problems from turning worse.
-It should be part of your SHTF plan.